 Enrolment figures soar for the University of Derby – Buxton (UoDB)

-The growth comes as no surprise as programmes at the FE arm of the University of Derby are consistently producing pass rates of 100%, and now students from across multiple counties have kickstarted their vocational journeys either on apprenticeships, or on Level 2 and Level 3 programmes.
+The growth comes as no surprise as programmes at the FE arm of the University of Derby are consistently producing high pass rates, and now students from across multiple counties have kickstarted their vocational journeys either on apprenticeships, or on Level 2 and Level 3 study programmes.

 Dr Sarah Charles, Director of the Insitute of Education and Skills, says, “The University of Derby – Buxton is committed to providing quality further education in North Derbyshire, with a provision designed to equip students with the desirable industry skills employers are looking for.
-We’re proud to already be seeing the growth we set out to create.”
+We are delighted to see our vision for growth already taking shape.”

 The increase in student numbers naturally follows a growing list of achievements at UoDB.
 From securing Ofsted GOOD, to their commercial bistro, Harpurs, being awarded an AA Rosette and becoming one of only twelve Craft Guild of Chefs accredited FE training providers nationally.